-- After Slicer has been loaded, the Welcome window will appear. - To load the TBI volumes associated with the case study: - 1 Click on File → Add Data - 2 Click on Add File(s) - 3 Navigate to the data folder and sort the volume files in descending order by size.
-This will ensure that all files are later processed in proper order. - 4 Click on Open - 5 In the Add Data dialog box, click on Apply
+- To load the TBI volumes associated with the case study: - 1 Click on File → Add Data - 2 Click on Choose File(s) to add.
+Navigate to the data folder and select the desired files to add. - 3 Click on Show Options - 4 In the Add Data dialog box, check all the boxes that say Centered.
+This will ensure all volumes are centered about the same origin.